csc-training/summerschool/intro-to-hpc/docs/01-intro-supercomputing.md

     - Power consumption: current `#`1 energy efficient system requires `~`20 MW for exascale performances
     - Manufacturing: Transistor sizes being extremely small
     - Application scalability: how to program for 100 000 GPUs / 100 000 000 cores?

+# Summary

+- HPC reaches a lot of different fields of research
+- Supercomputers base their performance on extreme parallelism
+    - And GPUs nowadays
+- Cloud computing as an option for accessing HPC resources
+- The future of HPC looks bright but presents unique challenges